markijzerman/mappingecologies-workshop/sensors/README.md

 }```

-#How to get in sensor data on Max or Touchdesigner?
+# How to get in sensor data on Max or Touchdesigner?
 Touchdesigner tutorial: https://www.youtube.com/watch?v=bUVavS6tNPc
+Max will be done live in the workshop

-#Recording Touchdesigner data
+# Recording Touchdesigner data
+See example .toe file in this directory